- Program Partners

 John-Ryan manages all of Walking Mountains’ Energy programs, facilitates the local Energy Smart Colorado program, and works with the regional Energy Smart development team.
 Contact him at johnryan

 Nikki is an Energy Coach with the Energy Smart Colorado program at Walking Mountains Science Center for local homeowners and businesses, oversees the team of local Energy Smart Analysts, and provides Realtor training on Energy Efficiency.
 She loves sharing sustainability ideas with others, experiencing nature and seeing new things.
 Nikki is a certified BPI Building Analyst, DOE Home Energy Score Rater, and LEED Green Associate.

-Nikki has been a full time resident of Eagle County, CO since 1997.
-Growing up in North Platte, Nebraska, she has a large family, and values relationships.
-Before working with energy efficiency in homes and businesses, Nikki provided recycling support and education to residents and businesses in Vail, as they transitioned to mandatory recycling.
-She has also worked in various positions associated with real estate sales, development, marketing, and technology for over 20 years; as well customer service positions throughout Eagle County.
+Nikki has been a full-time resident of Eagle County, CO since 1997.
+Growing up in North Platte, Nebraska, she comes from a large family and values relationships.
+Before working with energy efficiency in homes and businesses, Nikki provided recycling support and education to residents and businesses in Vail, as the community transitioned to mandatory recycling.
+Her work history includes various positions associated with real estate sales, development, marketing, and technology as well customer service throughout Eagle County.

-After spending the summer as a Naturalist and Sustainability intern, James was hooked on the organization, the valley and all things sustainability.
-He has returned as the Energy Programs Associate to continue helping Eagle County reduce its environmental impact.
+After spending the summer as a Naturalist and Sustainability intern with Walking Mountains Science Center, James was hooked on the organization, the valley and all things sustainability.
+He is now the Energy Programs Associate helping Eagle County reduce its environmental impact.

 Contact him at: email@example.com